mui/material-ui/docs/src/pages/demos/snackbars/snackbars-fr.md

 ### Snackbars consécutifs

-Per [Google's guidelines](https://material.io/design/components/snackbars.html#snackbars-toasts-usage), when a second snackbar is triggered while the first is displayed, the first should start the contraction motion downwards before the second one animates upwards.
+When multiple snackbar updates are necessary, they should appear one at a time.

 {{"demo": "pages/demos/snackbars/ConsecutiveSnackbars.js"}}

-### Don't block the floating action button
+### Snackbars and floating action buttons (FABs)

-Move the floating action button vertically to accommodate the snackbar height.
+Snackbars should appear above FABs (on mobile).

+{{"demo": "pages/demos/snackbars/FabIntegrationSnackbar.js", "iframe": true, "maxWidth": 500}}

+### Changer la transition

+[Grow](/utils/transitions/#grow) is the default transition but you can use a different one.

-{{"demo": "pages/demos/snackbars/FabIntegrationSnackbar.js"}}
+{{"demo": "pages/demos/snackbars/TransitionsSnackbar.js"}}

-### Direction de contrôle
+### Control Slide direction

-Change the direction of the transition.
-Slide is the default transition.
+You can change the direction of the [Slide](/utils/transitions/#slide) transition.

 {{"demo": "pages/demos/snackbars/DirectionSnackbar.js"}}

-### Changer la transition

-Utilisez une transition différente.

-{{"demo": "pages/demos/snackbars/FadeSnackbar.js"}}

 ## Projets complémentaires

-For more advanced use cases you might be able to take advantage of:
+Pour des cas d'utilisation plus avancés, vous pourrez peut-être tirer parti des projects suivants:

 ### notistack

 ![stars](https://img.shields.io/github/stars/iamhosseindhv/notistack.svg?style=social&label=Stars) ![npm downloads](https://img.shields.io/npm/dm/notistack.svg)

 Dans l'exemple suivant, nous montrons comment utiliser [notistack](https://github.com/iamhosseindhv/notistack). notistack makes it easy to display snackbars (so you don't have to deal with open/close state of them).
-Il vous permet également de les empiler les uns sur les autres.
+It also enables you to stack them on top of one another (but discouraged by the specification).

 {{"demo": "pages/demos/snackbars/IntegrationNotistack.js"}}